Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 ## Environment

 The development environment of Phala Network requires Linux, because it relies on [Linux Intel SGX SDK](https://01.org/intel-software-guard-extensions/downloads).
 Virtual machines should generally work.
-Phala Network doesn't work on Windows or macOS natively (sorry, Mac lovers), but we haven't tested WLS yet.
+Phala Network doesn't work on Windows or macOS natively (sorry, Mac lovers), however we haven't tested WLS yet.
 Please let us know if you are the first to run it on WLS successfully!

 In this tutorial we assume the operating system is *Ubuntu 18.04*.
 Though not tested yet, it should work with Ubuntu 20.04 out-of-box.
-Other Linux distributions should also work, but the instructions may vary.
+Other Linux distributions should also work, but the instructions or command may vary.

 It's required to have at least 4 cores and 8GB ram to build the project including the core blockchain and the Web UI.
 Less than 4GB ram may fail to build the Web UI.